davehdo/rails-angular-mongo-stack/README.md

 # Introduction
-This is a starter template that include the following stack
+This is a starter template that is Heroku-ready and include the following stack

 ## Server side
 * Rails 4.2.4